PlayFPN FAQ

 What are the PlayFPN playing rules?

-• The base rulebook for PlayFPN tournaments is the NFHS (National Federation of High Schools) rule book.
+• The base rulebook for PlayFPN tournaments is the NFHS (National Federation of High Schools) rulebook.
 This is the same rulebook used to govern high school softball across the country.

 • The NFHS rule book is available for download for $7 or in hard copy for $10.
 See the NFHS website.